UWPCE-PythonCert/PythonCertDevel/source/modules/Concurrency.rst

 Despite Rob Pike using an example about burning books, I recommend listening to at least the first half of his talk.

-In "Concurrency is not parallelism" Rob Pike makes a key point:
-Breaking down tasks into concurrent subtasks only allows parallelism, it’s the scheduling of these subtasks that creates it.
+In that talk Rob Pike makes a key point: Breaking down tasks into concurrent subtasks only allows parallelism, it’s the scheduling of these subtasks that creates it.

-And, indeed, once you have a set of subtasks, they can be scheduled in a truly parallel fashion, or managed asynchronously in a single thread.
+And, indeed, once you have a set of subtasks, they can be scheduled in a truly parallel fashion, or managed asynchronously in a single thread (concurrent, but not parallel)

 Types of Concurrency